biancasmrt/NextMeal/README.md

-# RestaurantMatch
+# NextMeal
-A simple bot to prompt users for restaurant preferences
+Submission for HackGT 2019.
+A webpage that uses a chatbot to connect people with restaurants in their area that accept food stamps